Paymenter/docs/docs/guides/config-options.md

 It is important to set the name to `egg| <Your Display Name>` this is important for pterodactyl to know what variable to use.

-For a full list of names checkout the [pterodactyl guide](/features/pterodactyl/#configuring-the-product)
+For a full list of names checkout the [Pterodactyl guide](/docs/extensions/pterodactyl/#configuring-the-product)

 Example
 ![image](/assets/images/guides/config-options/configurable-option-create.png)